 We blend both rote instruction that’s key to lifelong skills, particularly in math and in languages, with creative and critical thinking.
 Students freely generate questions, and they engage in discussions with teachers and with each other to consider difficult issues.

 Students do well when they are fresh.
 Our periods are short, 35 minutes, while we have 55 of them weekly in our long school day; class sessions are interspersed with two breaks, two recesses, and, of course, snack and lunch.

 Students do well when their inevitable social and emotional stresses are relieved.
 We use eye-to-eye conflict resolution as soon as we see conflicts.
 This technique, developed by the Quakers, is remarkably effective.

 In the large, we focus on communication at all levels.
 Students meet in mixed-age classes.
 Parents learn about all the academic and social activities in our weekly, and lengthy, newsletter sent by email.
 The students’ report cards are extensive narratives, giving parents insights into each niche of the students’ progress.
-The LCA families meet in our LCA Community Meetings several times a year and at the acclaimed end-of-term performances by students each semester.
-Many of them meet with us and with each other as they drop off and pick up their children during our long hours at the beginning and end of the day (7:30-8:30 AM for drop-off, 4:10-5:30 PM for pickup) – hours that students also use profitably for creative play.
-As a school we communicate with the Las Cruces community – in public performances, in media outlets, in gatherings of community organizations such as the Green and Hispanic Chambers of Commerce, and in the visits by individuals and organizations that we welcome.
+The LCA families will again meet in our LCA Community Meetings several times a year, when the pandemic eases. and we will have our acclaimed end-of-term performances by students each semester.
+Many of them meet with us and with each other as they drop off and pick up their children during our long hours at the beginning and end of the day (8:00-8:30 AM for drop-off, 4:10-4:30 PM for pickup).
+As a school we communicate with the Las Cruces community – in public performances, in media outlets, in gatherings of community organizations such as the Green Chamber of Commerce, and in the visits by individuals and organizations that we welcome.